HP EliteBooks are some of the thinnest and most powerful laptops around.

 HP EliteBook 1040 G4

-With a price point starting at $1,399, the HP EliteBook 1040 is a 14-inch notebook ideal for business power users.
+The HP EliteBook 1040 is a 14-inch notebook ideal for business power users.
 It boasts the 7th Generation Intel® Core™ i5 processor and has Windows 10 Pro pre installed.
-It can also be upgraded to 16GB of RAM, 1080p and 4K display options, and up to 1TB SSD storage.
+It can also be upgraded to 16GB of RAM, 1080p and 4K display options, and up to 1TB SSD storage

 This HP EliteBook comes with two Thunderbolt 3 ports that can power a 4K or 5K secondary screen display.
 There's also an HDMI 1.4 port, but it’s important to know that it doesn’t support 4K+ displays.